Ferret: Etymology

 A male ferret is called a hob; a female ferret is a jill.
 A spayed female is a sprite, a neutered male is a gib, and a vasectomised male is known as a hoblet.
 Ferrets under one year old are known as kits.
 A group of ferrets is known as a "business", or historically as a "busyness".
-Other purported collective nouns, including "besyness", "fesynes", "fesnyng", and "feamyng", appear in some dictionaries, but are almost certainly ghost words.
+Other purported collective nouns, including "besyness", "fesynes", "fesnyng" and "feamyng", appear in some dictionaries, but are almost certainly ghost words.

 Biology

 Characteristics

 Ferrets have a typical mustelid body-shape, being long and slender.
 Their average length is about 50 cm including a 13 cm tail.
 Their pelage has various colorations including brown, black, white or mixed.
 They weigh between 0.7 and 2.0 kg and are sexually dimorphic as the males are substantially larger than females.
 The average gestation period is 42 days and females may have two or three litters each year.
 The litter size is usually between three and seven kits which are weaned after three to six weeks and become independent at three months.
 They become sexually mature at approximately 6 months and the average life span is 7 to 10 years.
-Ferrets are induced ovulators.
+Ferrets are induced ovulators and can copulate for longer than one hour.

 Behavior

 Ferrets spend 14–18 hours a day asleep and are most active around the hours of dawn and dusk, meaning they are crepuscular.
 If they are caged, they should be taken out daily to exercise and satisfy their curiosity; they need at least an hour and a place to play.
 Unlike their polecat ancestors, which are solitary animals, most ferrets will live happily in social groups.
 They are territorial, like to burrow, and prefer to sleep in an enclosed area.

 Like many other mustelids, ferrets have scent glands near their anus, the secretions from which are used in scent marking.
 Ferrets can recognize individuals from these anal gland secretions, as well as the sex of unfamiliar individuals.
-Ferrets may also use urine marking for sex and individual recognition.
+Ferrets may also use urine marking for mating and individual recognition.

 As with skunks, ferrets can release their anal gland secretions when startled or scared, but the smell is much less potent and dissipates rapidly.
 Most pet ferrets in the US are sold descented (with the anal glands removed).
 In many other parts of the world, including the UK and other European countries, de-scenting is considered an unnecessary mutilation.

 If excited, they may perform a behavior called the "weasel war dance", characterized by frenzied sideways hops, leaps and bumping into nearby objects.
 Despite its common name, it is not aggressive but is a joyful invitation to play.
 It is often accompanied by a unique soft clucking noise, commonly referred to as "dooking".
 When scared, ferrets will hiss; when upset, they squeak softly.